PlanterApp/planter_blog/content/posts/mulching-trees/index.md

 +++
 **Trees are wonderful.** They provide shade, structure, habitat, and beauty to a garden.
 But if you’ve planted a tree in your yard, it may not be in its natural or preferred environment.
 Supporting its growth means helping recreate those natural conditions wherever possible.
 While trees get around 90% of their nutrients from carbon in the air, the remaining 10% from the soil is equally vital.

-So how can you mimic that natural nutrient cycle at home?
+So, how can you mimic that natural nutrient cycle and the accumulation of organic matter on the ground at home?
 One of the simplest and most effective methods is mulching.

 ### Why Mulch Matters